Types of lightbulbs used in pinball machines

 Different types of led lamps.
 Many more types exist with more emitting parts, clear (or no) covers, ..

-Unfortunately you can't just replace any incandescant lamps with a cheap led that fits physically.
+Unfortunately, you can't just swap any incandescent bulb with a random LED.
 It's more complicated than selecting a nice new color.
-If a led will work, depends on the type of leds, the pinball machine and where the original lamp was used for.
+Compatibility depends on the LED type, the machine, and the original bulb's function.

-This information is especially needed when you're not buying pinball leds from a pinball parts shop, but from a general stores like AliExpress.
-Take notice if there's any mention of 'AC', 'non-ghosting' and 'non-flickering'.
-Spending a few dollars extra is usually worth it to get quality bulbs.
+When buying from general stores like AliExpress, check for terms like 'AC', 'non-ghosting', and 'non-flickering'.
+Spending a few extra dollars is worth it to ensure compatibility.
 Buying the cheapest you can find can be wasted money if they're not compatible at all with your pinball machines.

-With leds from a pinball parts shop (aff.) you're sure that the parts are made for pinball machines.
+With leds from a pinball parts shop (affiliate link) you're sure that the parts are made for pinball machines.

 Strobing or flickering leds

-Non-flickering leds exist: they have an extra internal component that acts like a battery, so the led doesn't dim completely.
+Non-flickering LEDs contain capacitors that smooth out the signal.
+They have like a small battery in them so they don't dim completely during a sine wave.
 However they're not the perfect solution.
 In some games with complicated lightshows they're not sensitive enough.

 Strobing is a type of flickering that can occur on certain types of pinball machines.
 This is caused by how they pinball machine electronics circuit drives the lamps.
 Electronics don't have an on/off switch that works continuously.
 They will also quickly pulse the lights on when they have to be lit.
 GI circuits can be dimmed, this dimming is done by switching the lights to 'off' a certain period of time (milliseconds).
 With controlled lamps in a matrix, the pinball machine will also very quickly tell each lamp to be 'on'.
 The combination of at what speed the pinball machine does this and how sensitive the leds are may also cause flickering.